-All projects will be required to target the greater of five (5) units or ten percent (10%) of the total units to persons with disabilities or homeless populations.
-(The five unit minimum does not apply to applications without federal project-based rental assistance.)
+All projects will be required to target ten percent (10%) of the total units to persons with disabilities or homeless populations.
+Projects with federal project-based rental assistance must target at least five (5) units regardless of size.
 Projects that are targeting units under this subsection are not required to provide onsite supportive services or a service coordinator.

-Project owners must demonstrate a partnership with a local lead agency and submit a Targeting Plan for review and certification by the N.C.
+Owners must demonstrate a partnership with a local lead agency and submit a Targeting Plan for review and certification by the N.C.
 Department of Health and Human Services (DHHS).
 At a minimum, Targeting Plans must include:

 - (a) A description of how the project will meet the needs of the targeted tenants including access to supportive services, transportation, proximity to community amenities, etc. - (b) A description of the experience of the local lead agency and their capacity to provide access to supportive services, and to maintain relationships with the management agent and community service providers for the duration of the compliance period. - (c) A Memorandum of Understanding (MOU) between the developer(s), management agent and the lead local agency.
-The MOU will include- - (i) A commitment from the local lead agency to provide, coordinate and/or act as a referral agent to assure that supportive services will be available to the targeted tenants. - (ii) The referral and screening process that will be used to refer tenants to the project, the screening criteria that will be used, and the willingness of all parties to negotiate reasonable accommodations to facilitate the admittance of persons with disabilities into the project. - (iii) A communications plan between the project management and the local lead agency that will accommodate staff turnover and assure continuing linkages between the project and the local lead agency for the duration of the compliance period. - (d) Certification that participation in supportive services will not be a condition of tenancy (not required for projects where all of the units are providing transitional housing for the homeless). - (e) Agreement that for a period of ninety (90) days after certificate of occupancy, the number of units specified in the application for persons with disabilities will be held vacant other than for such population(s). - (f) Agreement to maintain a separate waiting list for persons with disabilities and prioritizing these individuals for any units that may become vacant after the initial rent-up period, based upon the minimum number of units specified in the application. - (g) Agreement to affirmatively market to persons with disabilities.
+The MOU will include- - (i) A commitment from the local lead agency to provide, coordinate and/or act as a referral agent to assure that supportive services will be available to the targeted tenants. - (ii) The referral and screening process that will be used to refer tenants to the project, the screening criteria that will be used, and the willingness of all parties to negotiate reasonable accommodations to facilitate the admittance of persons with disabilities into the project.

+- (iii) A communications plan between the project management and the local lead agency that will accommodate staff turnover and assure continuing linkages between the project and the local lead agency for the duration of the compliance period. - (d) Certification that participation in supportive services will not be a condition of tenancy.(e)

-- (h) Agreement to include a section on reasonable accommodation in property management's application for tenancy. - (i) Agreement to accept Section 8 vouchers or certificates (or other rental assistance) as allowable income as part of property management income requirement guidelines for eligible tenants and not require total income for persons with rental assistance beyond that which is reasonably available to persons with disabilities currently receiving SSI and SSDI benefits. - (j) A description of how the project will make the targeted units affordable to persons with extremely low incomes.
+Agreement that for a period of ninety (90) days after certificate of occupancy, the required number of units for persons with disabilities will be held vacant other than for such population(s). - (f) Agreement to maintain a separate waiting list for persons with disabilities and prioritizing these individuals for any units that may become vacant after the initial rent-up period, up to the required number of units. - (g) Agreement to affirmatively market to persons with disabilities. - (h) Agreement to include a section on reasonable accommodation in property management's application for tenancy. - (i) Agreement to accept Section 8 vouchers or certificates (or other rental assistance) as allowable income as part of property management income requirement guidelines for eligible tenants and not require total income for persons with rental assistance beyond that which is reasonably available to persons with disabilities currently receiving SSI and SSDI benefits. - (j) A description of how the project will make the targeted units affordable to persons with extremely low incomes.
 NOTE: Key Program assistance is only available to persons receiving income based upon a disability.
 Projects targeting units to non-disabled homeless populations or persons in recovery with only a substance abuse diagnosis must have an alternative mechanism to assure affordability.